darthrichlius/FlexAuthAPI/README.md

 ## FEATURES

 **Note:** This is the envisioned feature set.
 As of now, not all features may be available.
-Refer to the roadmap and changelog for the latest updates.
+Refer to the [roadmap](#) and changelog for the latest updates.

 ### Authentication

+For a comprehensive list and description of features, refer to [FEATURES.md](FEATURES.md).

 **As an authentication provider:**

-- Token-based credentials generation
+- Token-based credential generation (JWTs)
 - Multi-factor authentication (MFA)
+  - TOTP (Time-based One-Time Password)
+  - Email OTP (One-Time Password)
+  - SMS OTP
 - Single Sign-On (SSO) across multiple platforms
+- Passkey authentication (Passwordless authentication)
+- Remember Me functionality for persistent sessions
+- Email validation to ensure functional addresses

 **As a proxy for third-party authentication:**